Accelize/drm/doc/index.rst

 The Accelize DRM enables following licensing modes:

 Metering, Data usage-based::
-    Monetize your FPGA design / IP based on the data it processes (# of GBytes, # of frames, # of inferences, # of API calls, ...)
+    Monetize your FPGA design or IP based on the data it processes (# of GBytes, # of frames, # of inferences, # of API calls, ...)

 Metering, Time-based::
-    Monetize your FPGA design / IP based on the operating time seconds, minutes, hours, days…)
+    Monetize your FPGA design or IP based on the operating time (seconds, minutes, hours, days…)

 Floating::
-    Enable the use of X number of FPGA designs / IP's on a pool of FPGA boards in a hybrid cloud infrastructure (distributed across multiple public/private data centers)
+    Enable the use of X number of FPGA designs or IPs on a pool of FPGA boards in a hybrid cloud infrastructure (distributed across multiple public/private data centers)